HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Output: PspgID.txt, "fullPSPG.txt"

 Name: parsePrimary2.py ****UPDATE********
-Description: parses through the MimUGTIDs.txt to write fasta IDs refer only to primary annotations to the output file.
+Description: parses through the "PspgID.txt" to write fasta IDs refer only to primary annotations to the output file.
-Input(s):
+Input(s): PspgID.txt
-Outputs(s):
+Outputs(s): PspgIDPrimary.txt

 Name: formatPspg.py (automation step)
 Description: reformats MimUGTs.sto so that it can be parsed for PSPG box completeness. ( getting rid of white space??)